SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Components

-The following table lists the newly developed components:
+The following MSISDN components must be enabled in the TUA backoffice to appear on the Spartacus TUA storefront:

 | Component Name                           | Description                                                                                                                                  |
 |------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|